rotundasoftware/cartero/README.md

 ## Overview

 The days of organizing directories by the type of files they contain are over.
-The new black is organizing applications into packages that contain HTML, JavaScript, css, and images. cartero is an asset pipeline designed for this package based paradigm.
+The new black is organizing applications into packages that contain HTML, JavaScript, css, and images. npm makes it easy to author, reuse, and share such packages.
+Cartero makes it easy to consume them.

 An package is defined as a directory that contains a [package.json](https://www.npmjs.org/doc/json.html) file.
-In addition to standard npm `package.json` properties, stylesheets and other assets may be enumerated using globs.
-(See [parcelify](https://github.com/rotundasoftware/parcelify).)
+In addition to standard npm `package.json` properties, stylesheets and other assets of a package may be enumerated using globs.

 ```
 {